LiaScript/docs/README.md

                           --{{0}}--
 If you, from time to time, reply to emails, than the following notation will look quite familiar to you.
-To make use of quoted test, simply start a line with a `>` greater than character.
+To make use of quoted text, simply start a line with a `>` greater than character.

 **Markdown-Syntax:**